 Figure 3. (top panel) Trajectories (black and red) of the 274 undrogued surface drifters that reached the purple box during 1980-2015.
 From these 274 trajectories, 97 (black) correspond to drifters that first travelled in the green box before arriving in the purple box.
 Four trajectories (shown in thick black and red) entered inside the purple box between June-July 2015.
 Of these four trajectories, one corresponds to one drifter that was present in the green box in March 2014, in a region close to the Inmarsat arc (shown in in Figure 1) but farther north from the current search area. (middle panel) Geographical distribution of the number of drifters in square boxes of 1-degree side that later travelled within the purple box. (bottom panel) Percentage of drifters that reach the purple box for each 1-degree boxes.
 There are many regions in the Indian Ocean where at least half of the drifters passing through arrive at the purple box.

 Since some of the airplane debris was found on Reunion Island, backtracking the positions of the 375 surface drifters that travelled within the purple box during the last 25 years may help also identify the possible initial location of the debris.
 Of those 375 drifters that were identified to have reached the purple box in 1980-2015, 274 were undrogued.
 The trajectories of these 274 drifters (Figure 3-upper panel) indicate that their source location could have been vast areas of the South Indian Ocean.
 Remarkably, there were four drifters that arrived in the red box during June-July 2015 (Figure 3, thick trajectories).
 Of the total of 274 undrogued surface drifters that travelled within the purple box, 97 (35 %) were in the green box before arriving in the purple box (Figure 3, red trajectories).
 The number of drifters with trajectories in boxes of 1-degree side indicates that potential airplane debris may have travelled from areas that belong to the green box, and areas of the center of the South Indian Ocean subtropical gyre, and north of 15°S. The area within the green box with the highest probability (orange and red colors in Figure 3-lower panel) of being the source of plane debris are mostly in the western section, reaching locations reasonably close to the search area (just a few hundreds kilometers to the north).
 On the other hand, the southeast and northeast areas of the green box are less likely to have been the source of plane debris (light blue and white colors in Figure 3-lower panel).
+These hypotheses rely on the uncertain assumption that the average windage affecting both the undrogued drifters and the debris match.
+Other important constraint is determined by the drifter lifetime once the drogue is lost, and that can affect the overall estimates as this factor can significantly change the probability of getting near Reunion Island.
+The use of indirect trajectories (see above) allows to overcome this limitation.